 - Take Crab along with ½ Tsp.
 Turmeric Powder and ½ Tsp.
 Salt and boil it with water for 5 minutes and discard the water.
-This step is optional but advisable to follow to avoid allergy etc that may occur for consuming crab.
+This step is optional but advisable to follow to avoid allergies etc that may occur from consuming crab.

 - Marinade Crab with Turmeric Powder and Salt.

-- Heat Oil in a deep-bottom vessel and shallow fry Crab.
+- Heat Oil in a deep-bottom vessel and shallow fry the Crab.

 - Add chopped onion and fry till it turns translucent in color.